mathan1079/wsl2_ubuntugui_enable_commands/README.md

 ## In this tutorial you will learn to use ubuntu as a GUI interface on windows with the help of wsl 2

-##### If you at any point do not understand, then please check our the video of me doing this: [How to Install WSL2 Ubuntu Linux GUI (XFCE Desktop) on Windows 10. - YouTube](https://www.youtube.com/watch?v=rz8dahooUi8&feature=youtu.be)

-if you have not install WSL 2 yet, please execute the commands below:
+if you have not installed WSL 2 yet, please execute the commands below:

 `wsl --install`